Frequently Asked Questions

 Are Your Workshops Free Of Charge?

-Our Financial Education Money Workshops for young people are available free of charge to all state-funded schools and colleges.
+Our Financial Education Money Workshops for young people are available free of charge to all state-funded schools and colleges with an optional donation.

 We are also currently able to offer one fully-funded Workshop to some charities, community organisations and social enterprises.